What is Curbstoning?

 I contacted a private seller and it turned out to be a dealer, what should I do?

-We recommend reporting the listing by going to the listing page and clicking on "Report this listing for Fraud"!
+We recommend reporting the listing by going to the vehicle page and clicking on "Report fraud".
 You can add any relevant information regarding your report in the provided text box.

 My listing was incorrectly removed for curbstoning, what can I do?